 The initial coverage enrollment period (EIP) is a 7-month period that starts three months before your 65th birthday and ends 3 months after you turn 65 years old.
 If you enroll, your coverage will begin the first of the month that you turn 65 years old.

-You can enroll in Medicare Advantage plans between October 15 and December 7 each year.
-Coverage begins January 1.
+You can also make changes during Medicare’s open enrollment period between October 15 and December 7 each year.